 If it is determined that your application is incomplete, you may submit a new and complete application.
 You will be alerted of your application’s outcome via email once it is reviewed.

-For auditing purposes, if you are awarded a grant, you MUST send us via email, scan, or mail a copy or copies of any bills you have paid as a result of receiving grant funds from The MOAA Foundation’s Crisis Relief Fund program in the entirety of the grant you were given.
+For auditing purposes, if you are awarded a grant, you MUST send us via email, scan, or mail a copy or copies of any bills you have paid as a result of receiving grant funds from The MOAA Foundation’s Crisis Relief Program in the entirety of the grant you were given.
 This proof must include what was purchased/paid for, the date the item(s) were paid for, name of the applicant, the company in which the purchase or bill is for, and the amount paid (Ex: If you are awarded $500, we require proof that you used this $500 to pay for what you noted needing assistance with in your application).
 This proof of use of funds must be sent to The MOAA Foundation within 30 days of receiving grant funds.

-The MOAA Foundation Crisis Relief Fund
+The MOAA Foundation Crisis Relief Program

 201 N. Washington St.